 Do I need an appointment or can I just come in?

-We are an appointment based facility staffed by a certified rehabilitation practitioner with years of rehab experience and a rehabilitation certified veterinarian with years of clinical medical experience.
+We are an appointment based facility staffed by a rehabilitation certified veterinarian with years of clinical medical experience who has trained our highly skilled rehabilitation assistants and staff.
 If you would like to make an appointment please give us a call at 503-673-1010 and we will find something convenient for you.

 Do I need a referral from another doctor?